The $230$ GHz Variability of Numerical Models of Sagittarius~A* I. Parameter Surveys on Varying Ion-electron Temperature Ratios Under Strongly Magnetized Conditions: Results and Discussion

 In particular, we consider $R_{\rm High} = 200, 220$, and $240$.
 We performed GRRT with varying $R_{\rm Low}$ given these $R_{\rm High}$ and to look for models that satisfy the $2.4$\,Jy constraints.
 We then extract the corresponding minimum of $M_{\Delta T}$.
 We use two methods to achieve this.
 The first is to directly look for the minimum of $M_{\Delta T}$ along the curves generated by the Bivariate spline approximations (c.f.
 Figure~\ref{fig:minm3}).
 The second is to look for the value of $R_{\rm Low}$ (and $M_{\rm Unit}$) that produces such a $M_{\Delta T}$, and we further perform GRRT to compute the corresponding $M_{\Delta T}$.
 In addition, we extract ALMA and SMA observations of Sgr~A* at $230$\,GHz and compute the mean and standard deviation of the observed $M_{\Delta T}$.
-To do this, we perform windowed sampling with a window size of $3\,\mathrm{hours}$ and a sampling interval of $0.5\,\mathrm{hours}$.
+To do this, we perform windowed sampling with a window size of $3\,\mathrm{hours}$, and and that the starting point of this window moves forward by $0.5\,\mathrm{hours}$ for each sampling.
 We also note that the ALMA and SMA observations are performed with the High and Low bands.
 We compute the $M_{\Delta T}$ separately.